The four basic rules of chainsaw chain maintenance

 Here's a handy video which demonstrates how to correctly tension the saw:

-A sharp cutter makes a sharp cut
+A sharp cutter makes a sharp wood cut

 Check out this video tutorial which shows how to sharpen the chain: